trekab/js-todo-app/README.md

 - Click the PLUS button in the project section to add project tasks.
 - Double click on the titles to edit them.

+### Future features:
+- Add tooltips to make the app more usable.

 ## Authors

 👤 **Treasure Kabareebe**